The world’s most sensitive absorption microscope

 Introduction

 QlibriNANO is the world’s most sensitive absorption microscope (1,000 times more sensitive than state-of-the-art), enabling the detection, imaging, characterization, understanding, and development of nanoscale matter on a new level by its unique combination of fast and ultrasensitive hyperspectral imaging.
-QlibriNANO gives access to a so-far inaccessible area of information relevant for research fields like nanoparticles, optical coatings, and thin films, among others, making the invisible visible for the first time.
+QlibriNANO gives access to a so-far inaccessible area of information relevant for research fields like nanoparticles, optical coatings, thin films, among others, making the invisible visible for the first time.

 Innovation

 Our innovation rests on the usage of an optical microresonator instead of a conventional objective.
-We have untapped this possibility since Qlibri has developed a breakthrough fabrication method of micromirrors based on a semiconductor quantum cascade laser system.
+We have untapped this possibility, since Qlibri has developed a breakthrough fabrication method of micromirrors based on a semiconductor quantum cascade laser system.

+This proprietary method has allowed Qlibri to become the first company in the world to commercialize micromirrors, a key component for our first-of-its-kind resonator microscope.
 Qlibri’s unique blend of expertise, combining a profound know-how in microresonators and a deep understanding of microscopy, particularly raster scanning techniques, has made it possible to make a technology transfer from quantum optics to optical microscopy to develop QlibriNANO.

 Market Potential